IndustryVault/IndustryVault-standard-packages/README.md

   - haven:  read SPSS, Stata and SAS files from R (H)
   - rvest:  simple web scraping for R (H)
   - httr:  download web data ala the `curl` command, customised to modern web APIs (H)
-  - wakefield:  generate random data sets (G)
+  - wakefield:  generate random data sets

 ### Manipulation
   - dplyr:  data manipulation ala plyr, specialised for data frames  (H)
+  - multidplyr:  a backend for dplyr that partitions a data frame across multiple cores (G, H)
-  - testdat:  a package to run unit tests on tabular data
+  - testdat:  a package to run unit tests on tabular data (G)
-  - assertr:  a suite of functions designed to verify assumptions about data (G)
+  - assertr:  a suite of functions designed to verify assumptions about data
   - tidyr:  easily tidy data with spread and gather functions (H)
   - lubridate:  make working with dates in R just that little bit easier (H)
   - stringr:  wrapper for R string functions to make them more consistent, simpler and easier to use (H)
   - broom:  convert statistical analysis objects from R into tidy format
-  - RPostgreSQL:  R interface to the PostgreSQL database system (inc. AWS Redshift)
+  - RPostgreSQL:  R interface to the PostgreSQL database, inc. AWS Redshift (rstats-db/RPostgres in development)
-  - multidplyr:  partitioned data frames for 'dplyr' (G, H)
-  - chunked:  chunkwise text-file processing for 'dplyr' (G)
+  - chunked:  chunkwise text-file processing for 'dplyr'
-  - ezsummary:  pre-programming the common dataset summary task (G)
+  - ezsummary:  pre-programming the common dataset summary task

 ### Visualization
   - ggplot2:  powerful plotting library in R based on the Grammar of Graphics (H)
+  - ggalt:  extra coordinate systems, geoms, and statistical transformations for ggplot2 (H)
   - ggsubplot: embed subplots in ggplot2 graphics in R (H)
   - dotwhisker:  generate dot-and-whisker plots of regression results
   - ggmap:  plotting maps in R with ggplot2 (H)